A. L. Rowse: Life and politics

 In 1931, Rowse contested the parliamentary seat of Penryn and Falmouth for the Labour Party, but was unsuccessful, finishing third behind a Liberal.
 In the general election of 1935 he again stood unsuccessfully, but managed to finish in second place, ahead of the Liberal.
 In both the 1931 and 1935 elections, Maurice Petherick was returned as a Conservative MP to Parliament, albeit with a minority of the vote.
 Rowse supported calls made by Sir Stafford Cripps and others for a "Popular Front".
 Cripps was expelled from the Labour Party for his views.
+In 1937, Rowse wrote in his diary: "My emotional life was engulfed in Adam, quite anguished enough in itself".
+By this point, Rowse and Trott were drifting apart as Trott sought to make a diplomatic career in the highly elitist Auswärtiges Amt (Foreign Office), which offended Rowse as serving in the Auswärtiges Amt meant serving the Nazis.
+Moreover, Trott was a German ultra-nationalist committed to recovering all of the lands lost under the Treaty of Versailles, which led him to a certain support for Nazi foreign policy, a position that Rowse could not accept.
+Trott's viewpoint that he did not particularly like the Nazis, but was willing to serve them insofar as Nazi foreign policy was aimed at undoing the Treaty of Versailles was dismissed by Rowse as amoral.

 Rowse worked to get agreement by Labour and Liberal parties in Devon and Cornwall, making a common cause with the Liberal MP Sir Richard Acland.
 A general election was expected to take place in 1939, and Rowse, who was again Labour's candidate for Penryn & Falmouth, was not expected to have a Liberal opponent.
 That would increase his chances of winning.
 But, due to outbreak of war, the election did not take place and his political career was effectively ended.

 Undeterred, Rowse chose to continue his career by seeking administrative positions at Oxford becoming Sub-Warden of All Souls College.
 In 1952, he failed in his candidacy for election as Warden against John Sparrow.
 Shortly afterwards he began what became regular trips to The Huntington Library in Southern California, where for many years he was a senior research fellow.
 He received a doctorate (DLitt) from Oxford University in 1953.
 After delivering the British Academy's 1957 Raleigh Lecture on history about Sir Richard Grenville's place in English history, Rowse was selected as a fellow of the academy (FBA) in 1958.